-If you take the CPA Exam and pay the typical amount for the application fee, a review course, and the ethics exam, you will spend somewhere around $2,651.
+If you take the CPA Exam and pay the typical amount for the application fee, all 4 exam sections, a review course, the ethics exam, and the license, you will spend somewhere around $3,401.

-If you have to retake one section of the CPA Exam and pay the general re-examination fee, you will probably pay a little more than $2,726.
+If you have to retake one section of the CPA Exam and pay the general registration fee and another examination fee, you will pay about than $3,685.

 You will of course save money if you do not have to take the ethics exam, and you will have to spend a bit more if you are an international candidate or have yet to meet the educational requirements.